uiceds/syllabus/manuscript.md

 Note that new homeworks are assigned most weeks, so if you don't stay ahead, it can be easy to fall behind.

-### Exams
+### Mini-Projects

-Exams are also administered using PrairieLearn.
+Mini-projects are also administered using PrairieLearn.
-For exams, partial credit usually isn't given for individual problems, but you can try each problem more than once, with a decreasing number of points possible for each try.
+There are a total of 3 mini-projects, one at the end of each section of the course.
+Mini-projects will be completed in teams, with randomly assigned team members which will be different for each project.
+The goal of the projects are allow you to apply the concepts learned in the course to a (relatively) real-world dataset and to practice working in a team.

 ## Learning Resources
 * Students are expected to bring a laptop to class, and have use of one and an internet connection for homeworks and pre-class activities.